ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 Numpydoc Validation
 -------------------
-In order to validate the style of :ref:`Numpydoc Docstrings`, it is possible to take advantage of `numpydoc`_ Sphinx extension.
-Note that this extension will only check for those objcts whose docstring needs to be rendered.
-It is not a command line tool which checks all docstrings style in your source code.
+To validate the style of :ref:`Numpydoc Docstrings`, it is possible to take advantage of the `numpydoc`_ Sphinx extension.
+Note that this extension checks only for those objects whose docstrings must be rendered.
+It is not a command line tool that checks the style of all docstrings in your source code.

-Because it is a Sphinx extension, it needs to be configured via through the ``conf.py``.  see :ref:`The \`\`doc/\`\` directory`.
+Because `numpydoc`_ is a Sphinx extension, it must be configured in the ``conf.py`` file.
+See :ref:`The \`\`doc/\`\` directory`.
 Start by adding it to the list of extensions:

 .. code-block:: python